 Here are a couple of djembe solo videos to inspire you:

-This video starts with singing and the djembe only kicks in at about 1 minute, but it showcases one of the greats, namely Mamady Keita.
+This video starts with singing and the djembe only kicks in at about 1 minute, but it is well worth the wait, as it showcases one of the greats, Mamady Keita.

 Madou, below, is mouthing some of the notes of the solo using a phonetic language.
 This makes teaching a rhythm or solo possible without using written notation as each of the notes is reprensented by a word, for example 'Gu' or 'Du' for bass notes, 'Goh' or 'Doh' for tones, and 'Ga' or 'Da' for slaps.